 - Client is now authenticated (note the "bcsi-ac-..."
 QueryString parameter) and requests the resource

 - The client is told to request the original content (now without the "bcsi-ac-..." param)

 SUCCESS: content that is requested is now returned to client.

-- The above request is opened on the browser which gets redirected (HTTP 302 or 307) to an endpoint on https://saml.threatpulse.net – which then gets redirected to the IdP.
-During this time, the PID of the browser is bypassed by WSSA so that all requests generated during the authentication process will go to the OCS, with the exception of the internal IP addresses.
+- The above request should trigger a redirected HTTP response (HTTP 302 or 307) to an endpoint on https://saml.threatpulse.net – which then gets redirected to the IdP.
+During this time, the PID of the Webview/Webkit process is bypassed by WSSA so that all requests generated during the authentication process will go to the OCS, with the exception of the internal IP addresses.

 - The WSSA service watches for responses coming through the tunnel from http://pod.threatpulse.com.
 When a “successful” (HTTP 2xx) response is received over port 80 from pod.threatpulse.com, WSSA completes the internal authentication logic.